vvenla/trumponator/files/Report.md

 ##### Combined

-In the appendix [Correlation results](#Correlation-results) we have found out that there is strong evidence that the stock market daily changes are correlated with the tweet TF_IDF scores.
+In the appendix [Correlation results](#Correlation-results) we have studied that there is strong evidence that the stock market daily changes are correlated with the tweet TF_IDF scores.
+This means that we have good foundation for creating the predictive model based on these

 Although the variables are correlated they do not necessarily have causal relatonship between each other.
 Causation indicates that the change in one variable is the cause of the change in the values of the other variable.
-In the test setting the Trump tweets might not cause stock market changes but it is be possible that the stock market changes do effect on Trump opinions/tweets.
-Causation is usually studied by organizing a controlled situation but there are also few techniques that can be used.
-Granger causality test could be done for comparing the TF/IDF scores with the stock daily change data:
+In the test setting the Trump tweets might cause stock market daily changes but it is also possible that the stock market changes do have an effect on Trump opinions/tweets.
+Causation is usually studied by organizing a controlled situation which is not possible in real life.
+But there are also few techniques that can be used when studying e.g. time series such as stock markets.
+Granger causality test could be done for comparing the TF/IDF scores with the stock daily change data in a way described in the appendix [Granger causality test](#Granger-causality-test)

 #### Making the model